warwick358/glowbit-skill-game-tutorial/skillgame.md

 ## step 13
-In the "loops" tab select a "while do" block and place it under the "pause block. go to the "input" tab and get a "buttonIsPressed" block replace the "true" in the "while do" block.
+In the "loops" tab select a "while do" block and place it under the "pause block.
+Go to the "input" tab and get a "buttonIsPressed" block replace the "true" in the "while do" block.
 Change the button in the dropdown tab to button "B".
 In the "do" section place a "pause" block from the "basic" tab.
-Change to pause number to "100" go to the "variable" tab and select the "change by" block and place it under the "pause" block from the "basic" tab. use the dropdown to change to "active" and  insert another variable "direction" in the last box.
+Change to pause number to "100"
+Go to the "variable" tab and select the "change by" block and place it under the "pause" block from the "basic" tab.
+Then use the dropdown to change to "active" and  insert the variable "direction" in the last box replacing the "0".

 ```block